|

 The Estate of Trianon Ticket

 The Estate of Trianon, including the Grand Trianon, the Petit Trianon, and the Queen’s Hamlet, is a MUST SEE when you visit the Palace of Versailles.
 Originally Louis XIV’s place of retreat, the Estate of Trianon became home to Marie Antoinette.
-This ticket ONLY provides access to the Estate of Trianon and the Queen’s Hamlet.
-NO other access to the palace or gardens is included.
+This entry ticket ONLY provides access to the Estate of Trianon and the Queen’s Hamlet.
+Palace and garden entry is not included.
 I recommend this ticket for travelers who have already visited Versailles, but would like to return for a short picnic in the park outside the Estate of Trianon!
 NOTE: Food is not permitted in the gardens, however IT IS permitted in the park!

 The Estate of Trianon at the end of a wide cobblestone road flanked by monumental, lush green trees on each side.